Skaggivara/RespeecherApi-swift/README.md

 ## Usage

-Create instance of RespeechApi, authentication cookie is saved in NSUserdefaults and loaded on init.
+Create instance of RespeecherApi, authentication cookie is saved in NSUserdefaults and loaded on init.
 So when api instance is created first check if already authenticated.

 ```swift
 import RespeecherApi